-The AALS schedules four types of open submission programs, each more fully described below:
+The AALS schedules four types of open submission programs, which are more fully described below:

-- Open Source programs offer an opportunity to present either traditional or innovatively structured programs that stand apart from those proposed by AALS sections. - Discussion Groups provide a setting for focused discussions among a small group of invited discussants and engaged participation by the audience. - Symposia are extended sessions (half-day or longer) that focus on in-depth scholarly exploration of a topic of academic interest. - Hot Topic programs focus on topics that emerged too late in the year to be included in section programming.
+Open-Source Programs: These offer an opportunity to present either traditional or innovativelystructured programs that stand apart from those proposed by AALS sections.

+Discussion Groups: These provide a setting for focused discussions among a small group of invited discussants and engaged participation by the audience.

+Symposia: These are extended half-day sessions that focus on in-depth scholarly exploration of a topic of academic interest.

+Hot Topic Programs: These focus on topics that emerged too late in the year to be included in section programming.

-Open Source, Discussion Group, and Hot Topic programs run for 90 minutes and should allow 30 minutes for audience participation and Q&A. Symposia run halfday (3 hours) or full-day (6 hours) and should include sufficient time for audience participation at each panel.
+Open Source, Discussion Group, and Hot Topic programs run for 75 minutes and should allow 15-20 minutes for audience participation and Q&A.

+Symposia run for a half-day (3 hours) and should include sufficient time for audience participation at the end of each panel.